A named Graft from a directory

 regraft status --offline # skip the upstream checks entirely (no network)

-modified-unrecorded Locally edited without a note — fails the exit code
+modified-unrecorded You edited it but haven't left a note.
+Fails the exit code

-conflict-unresolved A previous pull left markers waiting for resolve
+conflict-unresolved A previous pull left conflict markers waiting for resolve

 Run it in CI to catch drift before it compounds.

-regraft pull --dry-run # report the plan, write nothing
+regraft pull components --dry-run # report the plan, write nothing

-regraft pull --force # take upstream wholesale for conflicting files
+regraft pull components --force # take upstream for every pending file

 regraft resolve — close the loop

-# Resolve and record the intent in one step
+# Resolve a Graft and leave a note in one step

-regraft resolve --note "Re-applied our palette on the new token system"
+regraft resolve --graft components --note "Re-applied our palette on the new token system"

 # Or resolve specific files first, note later